HiDannyZ/RayTracer/README.md

 ## Tests Everything
 ![](https://github.com/HiDannyZhu/RayTracer/blob/master/Images/MytestEverything.png)
-# How to Run the Program:
-  Download the Project_3.rar

-  KEEP ALL FILE NAMES THE SAME and the same order.

-  Double-click Project3.exe.

 # How was the Animation made?
 After rendering 76 frames by hand, I utilized ffmpeg to create the gif.